dmarx/ef20k-projects-dev/README.md

 For researchers new to the dataset:
 - **[Getting_Started_w_Dataset.ipynb](Getting_Started_w_Dataset.ipynb)** - Basic exploration with emphasis on verification

-### Technical Background

-The baseline implementation uses:
-- RAG (Retrieval Augmented Generation) for document analysis
-- Hybrid search combining BM25 and vector similarity
-- Multiple verification checkpoints

-Note: This baseline has known limitations and should be improved through community contribution.

 ## Available Tools

 ### Document Search & Analysis